|photo: Beth Girone

-T. Marie Vandelly has wanted to write her entire life but, due to a career change, has only recently been able to pursue her dream full-time.
-The psychological thriller Theme Music (Dutton, July 23, 2019) is her first novel.
+T. Marie Vandelly has wanted to write her entire life but, due to a career change, has only recently been granted the freedom to pursue her dream full-time.
+The psychological thriller Theme Music (Dutton, July 23, 2019), is her first novel.
 Vandelly lives in Virginia on Gwynn's Island in the Chesapeake Bay with her husband and their dog.

 On your nightstand now:

 I am halfway through Where the Crawdads Sing by Delia Owens, but I don't think I will be able to finish it.
 I keep reading the same exquisitely written sentence over and over again.
 I barely get through one before the next heartbreakingly poignant metaphor stops me dead in my tracks.
 If I do make it to the end without dissolving into a puddle of mush, the next book on my nightstand will be harshly and unfairly judged.
 Sorry, An Anonymous Girl.

 We Were Tired of Living in a House by Liesel Moak Skorpen, pictures by Doris Burn.
 I keep it on a shelf in my office to this day, and will flip through it every now and again.
 It has so much texture and heart.
 I still love looking for the cat.
 Later, when I discovered Nancy Drew, I got hooked on suspense thrillers and mysteries.
 If a book didn't have a ghost, monster or a dead body in the first couple of pages, forget about it.

 Your top five authors:

 Though there are many authors I love and would hate to leave off a list of favorites, if I am only allotted five, I would have to go with those whose works left me completely awestruck: John Steinbeck, Harper Lee, Toni Morrison, Donna Tartt and Michael Cunningham.